eraldoforgoli/Megastore-Manager-APP/README.md

 # Megastore-Manager-APP
 Desktop application that manages the basic functionalities of a megastore.
-The cashier can log in and process orders, create baskets, data about a bought basket.
-Manager functionalities included.

 ## Usage
 ```